You and I (2008 film): Production

 The film was first announced in October 2006 by Yulia Volkova during a press conference in Paris, who said at the time: "The script has already been written and now some questions on shooting are being considered."
 Aleksey Mitrofanov, the author of the novel on which the film is based, is playing a large part in the production of the film, as are t.A.T.u.
 The group will not be playing Janie and Lana in the film, but will play themselves.
 Prior to its release, Lena Katina and Julia Volkova (t.A.T.u.) stated that they believed You and I to be "scandalous".
 The girls continued on to say that the film did not deal with the "love and roses" (over-sentimentality, "cheesiness") often found in romantic dramas, and instead, it focused on the real scandal and hardships that come along with relationships.

 Mitrofanov has mentioned that in selecting a director, they looked for one who knew the international market well, as they planned to release the film internationally.
 They turned to American production companies, and an English director, Roland Joffé, was chosen because of his Oscar-winning credentials.
-It was filmed in Moscow (stage nine of the Mosfilm building), Yaroslavl, and in Los Angeles, California; the story is based in Russia, mainly Moscow.
+Principal photography began in the summer of 2007.
+The film was shot in Moscow (stage nine of the Mosfilm building), Yaroslavl, and in Los Angeles, California..